(This page published April 19, 2021)

 There may be some amount of mold release compound on the feed, or even a trace of oil from someone’s fingers remaining on the underside of the nib.
 Flushing to clean these surfaces may help.

 You can try a different ink, one that flows more readily.
-Private Reserve Tanzanite is famed as the “Ex-Lax” of inks; some pens that flow terribly with any other ink are just fine with Tanzanite.
+Private Reserve Tanzanite used to be famed as the “Ex-Lax” of inks; some pens that flowed terribly with any other ink would be just fine with Tanzanite.
+Aas of this writing, however, this is no longer true because Yafa, the current holder of the Private Reserve name, does not have access to the formulas developed by Terry Johnson, who founded Private Reserve.

 Is there a safe way to reduce the ink flow on a nib that otherwise works fine?